Taylor-Brandon/Random-Password-Generator/README.md

 Access the live demo link below in order to generate a password.
 From there, click the button that allows you to generate a password.
 Then, a series of questions regarding the criteria utilized in order to create this password will appear.
 After they have been answered, a password will appear on the website.

 # Contributing
+To contribute, clone the repository to your local machine.
+You can also submit bug reports, feature requests, and suggestions by creating GitHub issues.

 # License